Best Action TV Shows On Netflix

 Escaping a hail of bullets, being tailed in a high octane chase, and diving out of the way of an enormous explosion is probably incredibly stressful in real life, but as something to gorge on in a Netflix binge session?
 It’s fine and dandy like sour candy.
-If you’re in need of bingeworthy action TV gold, we’re here to help.
-We’ve cherrypicked fifteen of the best action and action-adjacent television shows to obsess over.
+If you’re in need of binge-worthy action TV gold, we’re here to help.
+We’ve cherrypicked fifteen of the best action shows on Netflix to obsess over.

-The 15 Best Action TV Shows On Netflix Right Now
+Related: The 10 Best Action Movies On Netflix Right Now

 Into the Badlands!
 It’s completely ridiculous, but full of awesome fight scenes, costumes and scenery chewing.